civican/legisinfo/42-1/bills/C-77/bill_text.md

 Subsection 18.3(2) of the `Federal Courts Act` is replaced by the following:

-**(2)** The Attorney General of Canada may, at any stage of the proceedings of a federal board, commission or other tribunal, other than a **court martial and an officer conducting a summary hearing**, as **defined in subsection 2(1)** of the `National Defence Act`, refer any question or issue of the constitutional validity, applicability or operability of an Act of Parliament or of regulations made under an Act of Parliament to the Federal Court for hearing and determination.
+**(2)** The Attorney General of Canada may, at any stage of the proceedings of a federal board, commission or other tribunal, other than a court martial and an officer conducting a summary hearing, as defined in subsection 2(1) of the `National Defence Act`, refer any question or issue of the constitutional validity, applicability or operability of an Act of Parliament or of regulations made under an Act of Parliament to the Federal Court for hearing and determination.

-> **Explanatory Note**:
-> Existing text of subsection 18.3(2):
-> *Existing Text*:
-> > The Attorney General of Canada may, at any stage of the proceedings of a federal board, commission or other tribunal, other than a service tribunal within the meaning of the `National Defence Act`, refer any question or issue of the constitutional validity, applicability or operability of an Act of Parliament or of regulations made under an Act of Parliament to the Federal Court for hearing and determination.

 ### Section 56